 A low quality score can suggest that your ad copy or landing pages aren’t relevant enough, or you’re targeting the wrong keywords for your content.
 Make changes to address these issues and then monitor changes in your Quality Score to measure results.

 Lastly, there is bid optimization to think about.
-You don’t want to be spending more money than necessary to get the ad placement you need to drive your marketing goals.
+You don’t want to spend more money than necessary to get the ad placement you need to drive your marketing goals.
 While you can make manual adjustments to your bidding as opportunities arise, the most effective strategy is to use a bid management tool to automatically make changes based on ongoing insights from consumer data.
 QuanticMind, in fact, can use big data insights to accurately predict opportunities to increase your ROAS.

 The Bottom Line

 Financial service businesses have so many opportunities to attract leads and grow when they develop a comprehensive SEM strategy.
-Just remember to target the right keywords when focusing on SEO and PPC, then use these strategies together to maximize your presence in search engines.
+Just remember to target the right keywords when focusing on SEO and PPC.
+Then use these strategies together to maximize your presence in search engines.
 As long as your content is relevant and valuable to search queries, you should be able to grow a healthy stream of web traffic from SEM for financial services.